-- (i) allowing more precise quantitation of the amount of TTX-MC138 delivered to the metastatic lesions because of the higher sensitivity and quantitative accuracy of positron emission tomography; - (ii) permitting measurement of the pharmacokinetics and biodistribution of TTX-MC138 not only in the metastatic lesions but in other tissues throughout the body, potentially informing Phase I/II clinical trial designs by allowing us to determine drug candidate uptake and clearance from vital organs;

-- (iii) supporting assessment of pharmacokinetic endpoints, potentially informing dosing for clinical trials.
+- (i) allowing more precise quantitation of the amount of TTX-MC138 delivered to the metastatic lesions because of the higher sensitivity and quantitative accuracy of positron emission tomography; - (ii) permitting measurement of the pharmacokinetics and biodistribution of TTX-MC138 not only in the metastatic lesions but in other tissues throughout the body, potentially informing Phase I/II clinical trial designs by allowing us to determine drug candidate uptake and clearance from vital organs; - (iii) supporting assessment of pharmacokinetic endpoints, potentially informing dosing for clinical trials.
 Specifically, because of the high sensitivity and quantitative nature of PET-MRI, we obtained information suggesting what drug concentration in the metastatic lesions over time could be which we then could assess relative to the effective dose used in our preclinical studies; and - (iv) further informing clinical trial designs by allowing patient inclusion in those trials based on the types of metastases that demonstrated accumulation of TTX-MC138 in prior trials.

-Because of the benefits we believe accrue from a microdose Phase 0 trial, and reflecting the studies described in Cancer Nanotechnology, our First-in-Human Phase 0 trial was designed to deliver a microdose of our therapeutic candidate.

-Results from the microdose trial could also validate delivery generally for our TTX pipeline which potentially opensup additional relevant RNA targets that have been previously undruggable.
+Because of the potential benefits from a microdose Phase 0 clinical trial, and reflecting the studies described in Cancer Nanotechnology, our First-in-Human Phase 0 trial was designed to deliver a microdose of our therapeutic candidate.
+Preliminary results from the Phase 0 microdose trial suggest the validity of our TTX pipeline for drug delivery generally, potentially opening-up additional relevant RNA targets that have been previously undruggable.

-SBIR Award
+SBIR Awards

 In April 2021, we received a Fast-Track Small Business Innovation Research award, or SBIR Award, from the National Cancer Institute to provide up to \$2,392,845 to fund a two-phased research partnership between us and Massachusetts General Hospital.
 The program commenced in April 2021 and ended in March 2024.
-We received SBIR Award funds of \$308,861 in May 2021, \$1,129,316 in the second year of the award and \$870,597 in April 2023 for the third year of the Award.
+We received SBIR

+Award funds of \$308,861 in May 2021, \$1,129,316 in the second year of the award and \$870,597 in April 2023 for the third year of the Award.
 In the SBIR Award application, we proposed performing key translational experiments including IND-enabling and supporting imaging studies using MRI to assess delivery and target engagement of TTX-MC138 in metastatic lesions of breast cancer patients.
 The experiments were designed to achieve the following aims: